eXist-db/eXide/README.md

 ## Note concerning eXide 3.0.0

 eXide 3.0.0 removes the *app generation* feature as it was generating outdated code with potential security risks.
-We recommend the much better [yeoman generator](https://github.com/eXist-db/generator-exist) for eXist-db.
+We recommend the much better yeoman-based [generator-exist](https://github.com/eXist-db/generator-exist) for eXist-db.

 ## Documentation